 Environmental resources to be studied in the Environmental Assessment will be identified based on Study Area characteristics and will be consistent with NEPA and FHWA requirements.
 The NEPA process will consider resources with additional regulatory requirements, such as the Endangered Species Act, the Clean Water Act, and the National Historic Preservation Act (Section 106), as well as resources that are typically identified as a concern for the public, such as traffic noise.
 Once environmental resources are identified, impacts to those resources from the project alternatives will be identified.
 If impacts occur, the designers will work to evaluate ways to avoid and minimize impacts.
 If impacts are unavoidable, mitigation measures will be developed.

 What is the project schedule and process?Preparation of the Environmental Assessment (EA) is currently underway.
 As part of the Environmental Assessment, WYDOT will continue to collect environmental data, refine the recommended alternative identified in the 2008 feasibility study, and solicit and consider input from members of the public as well as agencies.
 The Environmental Assessment will evaluate impacts of the project and identify mitigation measures.
 Jacobs Engineering is beginning work and should have preliminary plans completed by February 2020.
-After the Environmental Assessment is completed in late 2020, the Federal Highway Administration will issue a decision document to conclude the NEPA process for the project which is anticipated to occur in late 2022.
+After the Environmental Assessment is completed in late 2020, the Federal Highway Administration will issue a decision document to conclude the Environmental Assessment process for the project which is anticipated to occur in late 2020.
 Final project design could be completed by 2024 or earlier.